SamFrohlich/SamFrohlich.github.io/README.md

 ## Editing

 Edit in `Main.elm`.
-Run `elm reactor` to get feedback from your editing, if you open an elm file (e.g. `Main.elm`), you will get its error feedback, if you open a html file (e.g. `index.html`), it will be rendered.
+Run `elm reactor` (in your nix shell) to get feedback from your editing, if you open an elm file (e.g. `Main.elm`), you will get its error feedback, if you open a html file (e.g. `index.html`), it will be rendered.

 ## Compiling